NVIDIA/Megatron-LM/examples/inference/README.md

    1. Understanding The Code
    2. Running The Code
 2. A More Involved Example
+3. Flow of Control In MCore Backend
-3. Customizing The Inference Pipeline
+4. Customizing The Inference Pipeline
    1. Create Your Own Inference Backend
    2. Create Your Own Text Generation Strategy
    3. Support Other Models